-Clinton Family YMCA and Laurens Public Library are within one-half mile north of the site on Jacobs Highway.
-Oak Street Park is two miles north of the site on Centennial Street and offers basketball courts, several playgrounds, and a picnic area.
+Clinton Family YMCA is across Jacobs Highway from the site and Laurens County Public Library is within one-quarter mile north of the site on Jacobs Highway.
+Oak Street Park is roughly two miles north of the site on Centennial Street and offers basketball courts, several playgrounds, and a picnic area.